frirasyidi/frirasyidi.github.io/_posts/2023-12-06-when-tested-enough.md

 1. `slow  + NTFS  + on`
 1. `slow  + NTFS  + off`

-… the technique allows us to only do 6 test with high degree of confidence since all variables' values are paired at least once with another variable's value.
-That is 50% decrease.
+… the technique allows us to only do 6 tests with a high degree of confidence since all variables' values are paired at least once with another variable's value.
+That is a 50% decrease.

 1. `quick + FAT   + on`
 2. `quick + FAT32 + off`